Effective May 12, 2021

 HOW CAN I ADJUST MY BROWSER SETTINGS AND DELETE COOKIES OR MOBILE IDENTIFIERS?

-Please be aware that if you do not want to accept any cookies, we cannot guarantee that our Sites will function properly.
+Please be aware that if you do not want to accept any cookies, we cannot guarantee that our services will function properly.
 It may be that several functions will be unavailable to you or that you will even be unable to view certain parts of the services.

 Browser settings do not affect apps.
 You can also reset the advertising identifiers on your mobile device in the device settings. iOS users can visit Settings > Privacy > Advertising > Reset Advertising Identifier.
 Android users can visit Google settings > Ads > Reset advertising ID.
 These controls work much like deleting cookies in a browser—the device is harder to associate with past activity, but tracking may still occur using the new advertising identifier.

 HOW CAN I OPT OUT OF CERTAIN ANALYTICS AND INTEREST-BASED ADVERTISING?

 Our services may enable third-party tracking mechanisms that collect data over time and across unaffiliated websites and mobile applications to better gauge your interests and serve you more relevant ads, so-called “interest-based advertising.”
 For example, we and third parties (such as ad networks and other advertising companies) may use the fact that you visited our services and have interest in particular ASICS products to target relevant online ads for ASICS or other products to you on non-ASICS sites and mobile applications.
-You may opt out of third-party interest-based advertising in web browsers and mobile applications by following the instructions below or you may use our cookie preference center available in the footer of the site under Cookie Preferences.
+You may opt out of some third-party interest-based advertising in web browsers and mobile applications by following the instructions below or you may use our cookie preference center available in the footer of the site under Cookie Preferences.
 Please note that the opt-out will apply only to the specific browser or device from which you opt out, and therefore you will need to opt out separately on all of your browsers and devices.
 If you delete or reset your cookies or mobile identifiers, change browsers, or use a different device, any opt-out cookie or tool may no longer work and you will need to opt out again.
 In addition, even if you opt-out of interest-based advertising by a third party, you will still see ads from us but the ads will be less relevant to you and your interests.

-You may also download the Digital Advertising Alliance’s “Protect My Choices” tool at www.aboutads.info/pmc to help preserve the opt-out preferences you set on the DAA’s Consumer Choice Page.
+You may also download the Digital Advertising Alliance’s “Protect My Choices” tool at https://www.aboutads.info/pmc to help preserve the opt-out preferences you set on the DAA’s Consumer Choice Page.

-- Mobile application opt-out.
-To opt out in mobile apps, please download the Digital Advertising Alliance’s AppChoices tool at https://youradchoices.com/appchoices or https://youradchoices.ca/en/appchoices and adjust the advertising preferences on your mobile device.
+Mobile application opt-out: To opt out in mobile apps, please download the Digital Advertising Alliance’s AppChoices tool at https://youradchoices.com/appchoices or https://youradchoices.ca/en/appchoices and adjust the advertising preferences on your mobile device.
 To adjust your advertising preferences in iOS, visit Settings > Privacy > Advertising > Limit Ad Tracking.
 To adjust your advertising preferences in Android, visit Settings > Google > Ads > Opt out of interest-based ads.

 CHANGES TO THIS POLICY